 Gamasutra recently posted an article about how annoying people in online play may very well be hurting sales.
 Regardless of whether this is a stretch, any discussion from developers about the problem of griefers is welcome.
 Like it or not, multiplayer features are becoming critical to the success of a game, so it is important to see those making them look at the issues that surround providing a good online experience.
 Otherwise all those Gamespot reviews that call for multiplayer everything start to look even sillier.

 The more I play Call of Duty 4, the more I notice the trends among idiotic players.
 Among your older players, the supposed majority of the gaming world, you get your typical racists, wanna be gangsters, and so on.
-The most annoying of the bunch, the people who frequently teamkill, spam the voice channel, and use foul language and racial slurs until the words lose all meaning, seem to be in the 18 and under crowd. → Professor Layton and the Diabolical Post
+The most annoying of the bunch, the people who frequently teamkill, spam the voice channel, and use foul language and racial slurs until the words lose all meaning, seem to be in the 18 and under crowd. → Read the rest

 I showed up a couple of years late to the party that has been the Xbox 360.
 Thanks to my cheapness and the joys of region encoding, I held off getting Microsoft’s newest system while I was in Japan, vowing to grab one mere minutes upon my return to the United States.
 Over the past two years I have had bouts of jealousy, smug satisfaction, and concern as I watched the trials and tribulations of the Xbox 360 owner.
 From red rings of death to the release of Halo 3, I have quietly observed from the sidelines and bided my time.
 Well, that time has come.
-Holding true to my promise, I picked up a 360 Elite two days after landing in the US and since then I have been sampling the many facets of the console. → Shining Post: Legacy of Great intention
+Holding true to my promise, I picked up a 360 Elite two days after landing in the US and since then I have been sampling the many facets of the console. → Read the rest

 Continued from Part 1.